pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

 Forward modelling static surface displacements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For static targets, generally, the results are retrieved in the
+For static targets, the results are retrieved in the following way:
-following way:

 .. code-block :: python
     :caption: forward model static surface displacements of a rectangular fault